Training on How to properly Set Up an Instrument Approach

 f.
 Identify Navigation Source — listen to the Morse code.

-- Review the Approach Chart factors which affect the approach.
+- Review the Approach Chart factors which affect the approach as appropriate to your aircraft.

 - Type of Approach & Location.